phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## Events considerations

-Every time the user performs an action on your system, you should verify if the user is authorized to do so, regardless if you are using LiveViews or not.
-For example, imagine a user can see all projects in a web application, but they may not have permission to delete any of them.
+Every time the user performs an action on your system, the server should verify if the user is authorized to do so, regardless if using LiveViews or not.
+For example, imagine a user may see all projects in a web application, but they may not delete any of them.
 At the UI level, you handle this accordingly by not showing the delete button in the projects listing, but a savvy user can directly talk to the server and request a deletion anyway.
 For this reason, **you must always verify permissions on the server**.

 In LiveView, most actions are handled by the [`handle_event/3`](`c:Phoenix.LiveView.handle_event/3`) callback (or `c:Phoenix.LiveComponent.handle_event/3` in components).
-Therefore, you typically authorize the user within those callbacks.
-In the scenario just described, one might implement this:
+Therefore, you should typically authorize the user within those callbacks.
+In the scenario just described above, one might implement this:

     on_mount MyAppWeb.UserLiveAuth